Hazardous Area Classification

 Why are Hazardous Areas Important?

-Instrument engineers introduce a potential ignition source into a Hazardous Area when they locate an electrical or electronic instrument, or a electrical or electronic final element e.g. shut down valve actuators.
+Instrument engineers introduce a potential ignition source into a Hazardous Area when they locate an electrical or electronic instrument, e.g. a guided wavel radar level transmitter or an electrical or electronic final element e.g. shut down valve actuators in that area.
 Understanding the degree of risk, and the design of the instrument, or final element, allows the instrument engineer to minimise the likelihood of an explosion occuring.

-Process plants, refineries, oil and gas platforms etc are divided into Zones (European and IEC method) or Divisions (North American method) according to the likelihood of a potentially explosive atmosphere being present, e.g.
+Process plants, refineries, oil and gas platforms etc are divided into Hazardous Area Zones (European and IEC method) or Divisions (North American method) according to the frequency and duration of a potentially explosive atmosphere being present, e.g.

-The following international standards are used to define the classification:
+The following international standards are used to define hazardous area classification zones, or their equivalent:

 - EN 1127-1:1997; Explosive atmosphere - Explosion prevention and protection.
 Part 1: Basic concepts and methodology